mcmah309/rust/book/src/libs/option/option.md

 #### Conclusion
-If you can't decide between the two, it is recommended to use the `Option` type as the return type, since it allows early return, chaining operations, and easy conversion to a nullable type with `.v`.
+If you can't decide between the two, it is recommended to use the `Option` type as the return type, since it allows early return, chaining operations, and easy conversion to a nullable type with `.v`/`.value`.
 But the choice is up to the developer.
 You can easily use this package and never use `Option`.